WimSuenens/peppol.ademico.kiota/README.md

 ## Setup

-To get started set your Ademico ClientId and ClientSercet in your environment variables.
+To get started set your Ademico ClientId and ClientSecret in your environment variables.

 ```.env
 Ademico__Client__Id=YOUR_ADEMICO_CLIENT_ID